Explore Jobs

 1. What is a tipped employee?

-The next most common definition is employees who make at least $20 per month from tips, and seven states who’ve adopted this standard include: Arkansas, Hawaii, Illinois, Kansas, Massachusetts, North Carolina, and Texas.
+The next most common definition includes employees who earn at least $20 per month from tips, with seven states adopting this standard: Arkansas, Hawaii, Illinois, Kansas, Massachusetts, North Carolina, and Texas.

 • Connecticut: Any employee that makes $10 or more in tips per week